Hunt (2022 film): Development

-The film was first known as a movie titled Namsan in which Lee Jung-jae decided to take the lead role in 2017 and had to cancel the production before filming due to various circumstances.
-Then Lee himself refined its script and prepared for 4 years.
+The film was first titled Namsan in 2017 with Lee Jung-jae in the lead role, but he had to cancel the production before filming.
+Lee refined its script and prepared for 4 years.
 In addition to directing, starring and contributing to the screenplay, he also co-produced the film.

 Filming

-Filming began on May 8, 2021 and concluded on November 13, 2021.
+Filming began on May 8, 2021, and concluded on November 13, 2021.

-Post production (re-editing for international release)
+Post-production

-On August 3, 2022, Lee revealed that he re-edited the film after Cannes screening and the new version will be screened at Toronto International Film Festival for its North American premier.
-However the original will be used for the theatrical release in South Korea.
+On August 3, 2022, Lee revealed that he re-edited the film after its Cannes screening and the new version was screened at the Toronto International Film Festival for its North American premiere.
+However the original was to be used for the theatrical release in South Korea.

-To help global audiences get a better understanding of the political era depicted in the film, Lee revised several key lines and scenes which made some actors re-record the dialogues.
-Explaining, Lee stated, “When writing the script of 'Hunt,' I set younger generations in South Korea who learn about the era from history textbooks as the target audience.
+To help global audiences get a better understanding of the political era depicted in the film, Lee revised several key lines and scenes which required some actors to re-record their dialogue.
+He said "When writing the script of 'Hunt,' I set younger generations in South Korea who learn about the era from history textbooks as the target audience.
 I thought foreign viewers would be the same,...
-But at Cannes, about 30% of foreign media reviews complained that it was hard for them to keep up with the story, as they didn’t know about Korean politics in the 1980s.”
+But at Cannes, about 30% of foreign media reviews complained that it was hard for them to keep up with the story, as they didn't know about Korean politics in the 1980s."